Edit Blog Post

 Half a spider perhaps?
 There are some lines anyway

-was a folk dancing affair; one particular one involved a man in a strange white face mask, a poisoned piece of fruit and some whipping, bizarre.
+folk dancing affair; one particular one involved a man in a strange white face mask, a poisoned piece of fruit and some whipping, bizarre.

 An early start the next day to trek down the Colca canyon, but first it was a quick stop at the Cruz del Condor at one of the higer points of the canyon.
 The Colca valley has many agricultural terraces which slowly disappear as the sides of the valley get steeper and it beomes the canyon, the condor cross allows the birds to soar close to the canyon walls on thermals and is a popular stopping point for the tourists.
 Sadly we’d picked the wrong time of year and there weren’t many around but I did see a couple, just didn’t manage to photograph one.
 Then our guide called us over and we were off for our trek down the sides of the canyon.
-We were given a new guide, Jesus, who asked how we were doing, I wasn’t doing well, hadn’t slept and suffering guinea pig revenge, I wasn’t on top form, but I soldiered on, what a hero and anyway there would be a mule to carry my heavy back pack
+We were given a new guide, Jesus, who asked how we were doing, I wasn’t doing well, hadn’t slept and suffering guinea pig revenge, I wasn’t on top form, but I soldiered on, what a hero and anyway there would be a mule to carry my heavy back pack wouldn’t there!

 Down the road